OroszBarbara/Warehouse_management1/README.md

 # Warehouse_Management

-Developed a Java-based application simulating a warehouse management system that handles clients, products, and orders.
+This is a Java-based application simulating a warehouse management system that handles clients, products, and orders.
 The system allows users to add, edit, search, and delete clients/products and create and view orders.
 It generates invoices for each order and stores all data in a MySQL database using a DAO pattern for efficient data access.
 The application features a graphical user interface (GUI) built with Java Swing, providing a user-friendly experience for managing operations.

 Key features include: